 “Well,” I said, “one time we weaponized opera.”

 “We received a lot of complaints from shopkeepers about skate-boarders.
 Normally, they are good kids but their antics scared older customers away.
 So we looked around for a passive solution and found that piping classical music into the area acted like a bug repellent on the skateboarders.
 The kids hated it, the older shoppers loved it, problem solved.
 A decade later we used opera to clear out the warehouse district after bar closing.
 We blasted Wagner’s Ring Cycle from sound trucks.
 Something there is about young people that does not appreciate Wagner…”

 “Social engineering, huh?,” said Gil, “Geez, you just gave me a great idea.”

-Within a week, a pile of cans and bottles materialized at the base of the sign as kids roaring by, leaned out their windows to take careful aim at the big red bulls-eye that rose like the morning sun over the only hill on Drunk Creek Road.
+Within a week, a pile of cans and bottles materialized at the base of the sign as the kids leaned out car windows while roaring by and took careful aim at the big red bulls-eye that rose like a morning sun over the only hill on Drunk Creek Road.